apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

  --base-branch provider-cncf-kubernetes/v4-4 cncf.kubernetes
 ```

-## Apply template updates
+## (Optional) Apply template updates

-(This step can also be executed independently when needed)
+This step should only be executed if we want to change template files for the providers - i.e. change
+security information, commit/index/README content that is automatically generated.

 Regenerate the documentation templates by running the command with
 `--reapply-templates` flag to the command above.
 This refreshes the content of: